prijb/run3_scouting/production/hZdZd-production/README.md

 ```
 The output cards will be available in the ```hZdZd/``` dir.

-To create the gridpacks the central generation repository should be cloned:
+To create the gridpack from the cards, the central generation repository should be cloned:
 ```
 git clone https://github.com/cms-sw/genproductions.git
 ```